khmurakami/pystocktwits-data-utils/README.md

 # pystocktwits_data_utils

 Data Tools for the JSON outputs from the pystocktwits wrapper to create datasets.
-This was made separate from the main repo because the main repo can still expand to using other functions.
+This was made separate from the main repo only includes wrappers for the web calls to stocktwits.

+Link to main repo: https://github.com/khmurakami/pystocktwits

 # Install